Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Background and Related Work

 \subsection{Neural-Network-Based Methods}

-The neural network has proven to be an immensely successful discriminative and generative learning machine \cite{Chen2019SemisupervisedFL,Saito2017TemporalGA,Xing2019UnsupervisedDO,Zhou2016LearningTT}.
-In term of DT synthesis, various approaches based on the ConvNet have been proposed \cite{Gatys2015TextureSU,tesfaldet2018two,xie2017synthesizing,Xie2019LearningES,Xie2019LearningDG}.
-In \cite{Gatys2015TextureSU}, Gatys et al. introduced a new model of DT synthesis based on the feature spaces of convolutional neural networks that represent texture using the correlations between feature maps in several layers.
+Neural networks have proven to be immensely successful discriminative and generative learning machines \cite{Chen2019SemisupervisedFL,Saito2017TemporalGA,Xing2019UnsupervisedDO,Zhou2016LearningTT}.
+In terms of DT synthesis, various approaches based on ConvNet have been proposed \cite{Gatys2015TextureSU,tesfaldet2018two,xie2017synthesizing,Xie2021LearningES,Xie2019LearningDG}.
+In \cite{Gatys2015TextureSU}, Gatys et al. introduced a new model for DT synthesis based on the feature spaces of convolutional neural networks that represent texture using the correlations between feature maps in several layers.
 Motivated by the works on style transfer and enabled by the two-stream model, Tesfaldet et al. proposed a two-stream model for DT synthesis \cite{tesfaldet2018two}.
-This method represents the textures appearance and dynamic of DT using a set of Gram matrices. \cite{tulyakov2018mocogan} presented the motion and content decomposed generative adversarial networks (MoCoGAN) for video generation.
-MoCoGAN is good at generating DTs when learning from a large number of training data.
-In \cite{xie2017synthesizing,Xie2019LearningES}, Xie er al. proposed an energy-based spatial-temporal generative ConvNet to model and to synthesize dynamic patterns.
-This model is beneficial for generating realistic dynamic patterns when the incomplete input sequences with either occluded pixels or missing frames. \cite{Xie2019LearningDG} presented a dynamic generator model using alternating back-propagation through time algorithm for DT synthesis.
-This model is efficient in terms of computational cost and model parameter size because it does not need to recruit a discriminative network or an inference network.
-In summary, neural-neural-based methods fail to exhibit their powerful representation because DT is high-dimensional data and lack enough samples.
-Meanwhile, they are time-consuming and computationally expensive for learning their large number of parameters.
-Therefore, an extreme learning machine may be the desired successor for DT synthesis with expected generalization performance at a surprising learning speed.
+This method represents the texture's appearance and dynamic nature using a set of Gram matrices. \cite{tulyakov2018mocogan} presented the motion and content decomposed generative adversarial network (MoCoGAN) for video generation.
+MoCoGAN is good at generating DTs when learning from a large amount of training data.
+In \cite{xie2017synthesizing,Xie2021LearningES}, Xie et al. proposed an energy-based spatial-temporal generative ConvNet to model and synthesize dynamic patterns.
+This model is beneficial for generating realistic dynamic patterns when the input sequences are incomplete with either occluded pixels or missing frames. \cite{Xie2019LearningDG} presented a dynamic generator model using an alternating back-propagation through time algorithm for DT synthesis.
+This model is efficient in terms of computational cost and model parameter size because it does not need to train a discriminative network or an inference network.
+Nevertheless, neural-network-based methods fail to exhibit powerful representations because DTs are high-dimensional data and with limited samples.
+Meanwhile, these methods are time-consuming and computationally expensive due to their large number of parameters.
+Therefore, an extreme learning machine may be the desired successor for DT synthesis, with good generalization performance and a high learning speed expected.